 Weight and Packability

 To me, this piece is meant to be worn rather than carried.
-A women’s small comes in at 8.9 ounces—exceptionally light for an insulated fully zippered jacket—but a bit on the heavy side for a long sleeve running shirt.
+A women’s small comes in at 8.9 ounces (0.3 ounces lighter than the advertised weight), which is exceptionally light for an insulated fully zippered jacket but a bit on the heavy side for a long-sleeve running shirt.
 When packing away for a backcountry tour, however, the weight is negligible.
 Though it does not stuff into its pocket, it does compress quite well.

 Use as a Midlayer (and Backpacking)